 Did you know?
-The world-famous “banh mi" of Vietnam (or Vietnamese sandwiches) has another name that is pretty popular among locals – “banh mi cha lua”.
-That suffices to say how important "cha lua” is in the making of “banh mi".
-This article will give you a full reveal of not only the powerful "cha lua” but also the bountiful varieties of “cha” (Vietnamese cold cuts) in Vietnamese cuisines.
+The world-famous “banh mi” (or Vietnamese sandwiches) has another name among locals – “banh mi cha lua”.
+That suffices to say how vital “cha lua” is in the making of “banh mi.”
+This article will provide a full reveal of not only “cha lua” but also the varieties of “cha” (Vietnamese cold cuts) in Vietnamese cuisine.

 Vietnamese cold cuts, with “cha lua” (steamed pork sausage) being the most common type, are Vietnamese-style sausages possessing a chewy (and a bit crunchy) texture.
-They are most often pearly white (depends on the meat used), ideally wrapped in banana leaves and looking like the giant version of banh tet (cylindrical sticky rice cake) from the outside.
-A recognized staple across the country, Vietnamese cold cuts have undergone a long history of changing and developing, thereby witnessing the birth of plentiful variants where pork is replaced by other meats as the base.
-Altogether they embellish the palette of Vietnamese cuisine.
+They are often greyish white, ideally wrapped in banana leaves and looking like the giant version of banh tet (cylindrical sticky rice cake).
+Vietnamese cold cuts have undergone a long history, thereby witnessing the birth of plentiful variants in addition to pork.
+Altogether, they embellish the palette of Vietnamese cuisine.

 In the preparation stage, grinding and pounding are the major acts.
-Grinding is simply turning the meat into a paste while pounding decides the desirable chewiness of the paste and preserves the fibrous nature of meat.
+Grinding is simply turning the meat into a paste while pounding decides the desirable chewiness of the paste.
 Prepared spices are added in the grinding stage.
-The key when grinding is to prevent the heat from electric mixers cook your meat, spoiling your whole work.
+The key when grinding is to prevent the heat from electric mixers from cooking your meat, spoiling your whole work.

 Experienced cooks will freeze the meat slices first, hence the word “cold” in the translation.
-However, another explanation for calling these Vietnamese specialties “cold cuts” is that once processed, the finished products can be served anytime without the need for reheating.
+Another explanation for calling these Vietnamese specialties “cold cuts” is that the finished products don’t need reheating prior to consumption.

-Admittedly, the duration is quite significant, so it’s not like those go-to snacks you can make within minutes in the kitchen.
+Admittedly, the duration is significant, so it’s not like those go-to snacks you can make within minutes in the kitchen.
 It takes at least one hour to deal with 500 grams of meat (around 1 pound).
-For this reason, Vietnamese housewives would prefer to buy the ready cold cuts available at the omnipresent markets and supermarkets, or at cold cuts-specialized stores.
+For this reason, Vietnamese housewives prefer to buy ready-made cold cuts at markets and supermarkets or specialized stores.

-Rather than being an independent and regular dish in the Vietnamese family meals, cold cuts are more of a complementary, together with other ingredients creating a party of flavors for any dish they accompany.
+Rather than being an independent dish in Vietnamese family meals, cold cuts complement other ingredients, creating a party of flavors.

-Banh mi, banh cuon, and xoi man aside, cold cuts can be easily spotted in other savory snacks or popular breakfasts of locals, such as Bun Bo Hue and Bun Cha Ca (rice noodle dishes).
+Banh mi, banh cuon, and xoi man aside, cold cuts can be easily spotted in other savory snacks or popular local breakfasts, such as Bun Bo Hue and Bun Cha Ca (rice noodle dishes).

 Take a look at the most well-known cold cuts with our mini “sausage gallery” below.